Famicom: July-Sept. 1990

 Here is Legend of Hero Tonma for the Famicom.
 Irem did a switcheroo with Famicom and PC-Engine releases.
 Hero Tonma didn't get released on the Famicom, but came out on the PCE instead.
 And, the PCE version of MeikyuuJima (Kickle Cubicle) wasn't released.
 Instead, the Famicom version was.
 Weird.

-Here's an unreleased game named "Jungle Taitei" starring Kimba, the hero of an old (but now famous) Japanese animation.
+Here's an unreleased game starring Kimba, the hero of an old (but now famous) Japanese animation.

 Shoshinkai Show report from Famimaga

 Famicom Magazine did a report of Nintendo's 1990 "Space World" show with plenty of pictures.
-Among them were many beta/unreleased games, like Battle Ball (Bowl?), a football-like game where players literally battled each other to carry the ball across the playing field; and Daimeiro, a 3-D dungeon crawler (obviously).
+Among them were many beta/unreleased games, like Battle Ball (Bowl?), a football-like game where players literally battled each other to carry the ball across the playing field.

 Irem must have had a disappointing latter half of 1990.
 Of the 4 games displayed here, only 1 of them (Parman) got released!
 Legend of Hero Tonma and Geopolitic Island never saw a release on the Famicom, and Metal Storm was released 2 years later in Japan!